ASMOP: Additional sampling stochastic trust region method for multi-objective problems: Abstract

 \section{Abstract}

-We consider an unconstrained multi-criteria optimization problem with finite sum objective functions.
-The proposed algorithm belongs to a non-monotone trust-region framework where additional sampling approach is used to govern the sample size and the acceptance of a candidate point.
-Depending on the problem, the method can result in a mini-batch or an increasing sample size approach.
-Therefore, this work can be viewed as an extension of additional sampling trust region method for scalar finite sum function minimization presented in the literature.
-We show stochastic convergence of the proposed scheme for twice continuously-differentiable, but possibly non-convex objective functions, under assumptions standard for this framework.
-The experiments on logistic regression and least squares problems show the efficiency of the proposed scheme and its competitiveness with the relevant state-of-the-art methods for the considered problems.
+We consider unconstrained multi-criteria optimization problems with finite sum objective functions.
+The proposed algorithm belongs to a non-monotone trust region framework where additional sampling approach is used to govern the sample size and the acceptance of a candidate point.
+Depending on the problem, the method can yield a mini-batch or an increasing sample size behavior.
+This work can be viewed as an extension of additional sampling trust region method for scalar finite sum function minimization presented in the literature, requiring nontrivial modifications both in construction and in convergence analysis of the algorithm.
+Under assumptions standard for this framework, we prove stochastic convergence for twice continuously-differentiable, but possibly non-convex objective functions.
+The experiments on machine learning binary classification datasets show the efficiency of the proposed scheme and its competitiveness with the relevant state-of-the-art methods in both convex and non-convex setup.

 {\bf{Key words:}} Additional sampling, non-monotone trust region, adaptive sample size, multi-objective optimization, Pareto critical points, stochastic convergence.